jgfrisk/discount-service/README.md

 ### Tests
-If you have Python installed the API tests can be run with ```$ make run-tests```.
+If you have Python installed the API tests can be run with ```$ make run-tests-api```.
 Note that the test suite assumes that the database is empty at start so restarting the service between runs is a good idea.

 ## Notes about improvements with more time and for production readiness